 This option lets you choose if you want to include images in your sitemap.
 It is turned on by default, and we would recommend that you keep it that way.
 The only time we would recommend you turn this off is when you have thousands of images on your website, as it will affect your website indexing in most cases.

 Public Post Types

-Once you’ve configured the settings to your needs, press the “Save and Continue” button to move onto the next step.
+Once you’ve configured all the settings in the sitemap section, click the Save and Continue button to move to the next step.

 Noindex Empty Category and Tag Archives

-Many times you add many categories and tags to your website, hoping to use them in the future, but they don’t get used at all.
+Many times, you add many categories and tags to your website, hoping to use them in the future, but they don’t get used at all.
 In WordPress, each category, taxonomy, and tag has an archive page—which is a collection of all the posts in that taxonomy.

 This option, when enabled, automatically “no-indexes” the categories and tags that do not have any posts in them, thus saving your SEO juice.
 We recommend that you enable this setting.

 Nofollow External Links